ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/fetching-data/filtering.md

 }
 ```

-If you want to limit the operations on a field, you need to declare you own operation type.
+If you want to limit the operations on a field, you need to declare your own operation type.
 Given you want to only allow `eq` and `neq` on a string field, this could look like this

 ```csharp {7}